-"It was an unbelievable event, and it was great that the college supported their trip," Ms. McGinnis-Cavanaugh said.
+"It was an unbelievable event, and it was great that the college supported their trip," McGinnis-Cavanaugh said.
 "We had at least one student who had never been on a plane before.
 To have an opportunity to visit a city like Austin, which is a real tech hub, and then be with 14,000 women who are in STEM, is pretty incredible."

-If in interested in applying to an engineering (or other program) at STCC visit www.stcc.edu/apply or call Admissions at (413) 755-3333.
+Interested in applying to an engineering or other program at STCC?
+Visit stcc.edu/ apply or call admissions at